I am planning an event - who do I contact?

 - Costs for infrastructure such as water/waste water, electricity, waste disposal

-- Costs for the mandatory organizer's liability insurance
+- Costs for the mandatory organiser's liability insurance

 Tab 8